 - The rear lens in version 8/6 is slightly stronger than in 7/6.

-- all versions of the 8/6 had an aperture mode switch labeled 'A M', versions 7/6 more often used the 'Auto Man' designations on the switch.
+- all 8/6 versions had an 'A M' aperture switch, the 7/6 versions more often used the 'Auto/Man' switch.

 - all 8/6 versions did not have a white dot on the aperture ring near the F / 1.4 value, versions 7/6 might or may not have this point.